IMPORTANT SHAREHOLDER ALERT: The Schall Law Firm Announces the Filing of a Securities Class Action Lawsuit Against Ubiquiti Networks, Inc.

-LOS ANGELES, CA / ACCESSWIRE / March 1, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Ubiquiti Networks, Inc. ("Ubiquiti" or "the Company") (NASDAQ: UBNT) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / March 8, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces Ubiquiti Networks, Inc. ("Ubiquiti" or "the Company") (NASDAQ: UBNT) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's shares between May 9, 2013 and February 20, 2018, are encouraged to contact the firm before April 23, 2018, the lead plaintiff deadline.